sankate/sankate/index.md

 ## Summary

-Engineering leader with 20+ years building and operating scalable, high-reliability distributed systems — across payments/fintech and, most recently, ML-powered ads at Meta.
-Track record of five-nines operational excellence, scaling orgs to 200+ engineers, and shipping ML-driven consumer products end to end.
+Engineering leader with 20+ years building and operating scalable, high-reliability distributed systems — across payments/fintech and, most recently, ML- and LLM-powered ads products at Meta.
+Track record of five-nines operational excellence, scaling orgs to 200+ engineers, and shipping ML and Gen AI products end to end — from hypothesis through gated experiment to global launch.

-**Core strengths:** Distributed systems at scale · Operational excellence (on-call, incident response, SLA/SLO, reliability) · ML-powered product delivery · Security, privacy & compliance · Building and growing high-performing engineering teams.
+**Core strengths:** Distributed systems at scale · Operational excellence (on-call, incident response, SLA/SLO, reliability) · ML-powered product delivery · Gen AI product development (LLM applications, evaluation, guardrails) · Security, privacy & compliance · Building and growing high-performing engineering teams.

 ## Experience

-#### Engineering Leader at [Meta Inc.](https://about.facebook.com/) (Jun 2022 – Present) — Austin, TX / Menlo Park, CA
+#### Engineering Leader at Meta Inc. (Jun 2022 – Present) — Austin, TX / Menlo Park, CA

 - Hands-on engineering manager leading a team of 18 (engineers, engineering managers, and tech leads), including ML engineers and a data scientist, owning ad creation (advertiser experience) and ad delivery products powered by ML/AI for personalization, targeting, and ranking.
 - Own the full lifecycle of ML-powered ranking and targeting services — integration, serving, monitoring, and iteration — operating at 500M+ daily ad impressions with five-nines availability targets.
+- Launched an LLM-powered advertiser auto-reply product generating context-aware responses to off-hours consumer inquiries — scoped to verified business context with explicit guardrails preventing pricing quotes, scheduling, or payment commitments, and cleared with privacy on consumer data handling.
+A gated experiment showed a significant lift in qualified leads for service businesses over static auto-replies.
+- Took that concept from hypothesis to live experiment in one week — roughly 3x the team's normal delivery baseline — using Gen AI tooling end to end for feasibility analysis, product spec, UI prototyping, and implementation, without diverting committed roadmap capacity.
+- Drove adoption of AI-native engineering practices across an 18-person org, establishing hands-on patterns for spec generation, prototyping, and implementation with Gen AI tooling — 5+ projects shipped this way, cutting experimentation cycle time by about 25%.
 - Built 0→1 product ideas and grew them globally into multi-million-dollar revenue streams.
 - Partnered closely with privacy, legal, and compliance teams to launch products across multiple international markets, navigating jurisdiction-specific regulatory and data-handling requirements.
 - Drove product decisions through large-scale experimentation and A/B testing; established processes and SLAs to support high-value advertisers and business-critical customers.
 - Own annual planning, budgeting, hiring, and organizational design; set engineering strategy and roadmap, and drive cross-functional partnerships across product, ML, data science, and legal/privacy.
-- Leading by example to roll out AI-native engineering best practices across the entire org.

-#### Director of Engineering at [WePay Inc.](https://www.wepay.com), a JPMorgan Chase company (Feb 2015 – Jun 2022) — Redwood City, CA
+#### Director of Engineering at WePay Inc., a JPMorgan Chase company (Feb 2015 – Jun 2022) — RedwoodCity, CA

 - Ran the entire Small Business (SMB) engineering org covering customer experiences, real-time reporting, pricing, billing, webhooks, emails, notifications, and reconciliation.
 - Scaled the engineering team from 20 to 200+ engineers.